Updated August 2021 - New Bonus Section: Recruiting with Product Lifecycle Management

 Where is Product Lifecycle Management (PLM) Software Headed?

-As PLM software becomes more sophisticated with more integrations across industry value chains, it’s worth looking at where the technology is headed.
-Beyond mere speculation, we can look at industry trends and technological advances that may lend themselves to more robust PLM systems.
+As PLM software unites with PIM solutions to become more sophisticated with additional integrations across industry value chains, it’s worth looking at where the technology is headed.
+Beyond mere speculation, we can look at industry trends and technological advances that may lend themselves to more robust unified retail software solutions.

 Cloud PLM - Full disclosure, the idea of a cloud PLM system is not something of the future.
 In fact, there are many options for it now.
 The reason to mention it for where PLM software is headed lies in the wide adoption of the technology.
 In the last decade, there’s been a growing education on the value and flexibility of using cloud computing for data storage, sharing and accessibility.